silkyland/sawasdee/README.md

 echo $sawasdee->toThaiDateTime('08/17/2015 09:50', '%d %m %y', true, true);
 // ๑๗ ส.ค. ๒๕๕๘
 ```
-Becuase Thailand use buddhist year and Sawasdee turn to buddhist year by default, If you need to change, you can also use "false" for AD (Anno Domini) format :
+Because Thailand use buddhist year and Sawasdee turn to buddhist year by default, If you need to change, you can also use "false" for AD (Anno Domini) format :
 ```php
 echo $sawasdee->toThaiDateTime('08/17/2015 09:50', '%d %m %y', true, false, false);
 // 17 ส.ค.
 2015